cuongchau93/kirillvasiltsov.com/posts/contributing.md

 const totalCount = _.words(latinChars).length + cjChars.length * 0.5;
 ```

 This is what I did.
 Suprisingly, it showed numbers not that different from what a real parser showed.
 However on larger texts it still felt a bit off.
 This is because adjectives and verbs are usually longer than 2 characters.
 So I fine-tuned it and got the value `0.56`.
-Even on a blog post-size text it was very close to the "real" value.
+Even on a blog post-sized text it was very close to the "real" value.
+Of course, we don't need the plugin to tell EXACTLY how much time it takes to read the post - that's not what we come for.

 After converting the value to minutes by using the average words-per-minute constant (which I just decided to trust)